-• For Other Health Care Providers.
-For physicians and other covered professional providers in Massachusetts who do not have a PPO payment agreement with Blue Cross and Blue Shield, Blue Cross and Blue Shield uses the provider's charge up to the usual and customary charge (also referred to as the "allowed charge") to calculate your claim payment for most covered services.
-This "usual and customary" charge, as defined by Blue Cross and Blue Shield, is based on the standard fee schedule that Blue Cross and Blue Shield has established for its indemnity product participating physicians and other participating professional providers.
-This usual and customary charge may sometimes be less than the health care provider's actual charge.
+For Other Health Care Providers.
+For health care providers who do not have a PPO payment agreement with Blue Cross and Blue Shield or for health care providers outside of Massachusetts who do not have a payment agreement with the local Blue Cross and/or Blue Shield Plan, Blue Cross and Blue Shield uses the provider's charge up to the usual and customary charge to calculate your claim payment for most covered services.
+The term "usual and customary" means the amount allowed (also referred to as the "allowed charge") for a health care service in a geographic area based on what health care providers in the area usually charge for the same or similar service.
+The usual and customary charge that Blue Cross and Blue Shield uses to calculate your claim payment is based on the standard allowance that Blue Cross and Blue Shield of Massachusetts, Inc. has established for its indemnity product participating providers.
+For covered services furnished outside of Massachusetts, the usual and customary charge is based on 150% of the standard allowance that Blue Cross and Blue Shield of Massachusetts, Inc. has established for its indemnity product participating providers.
+The usual and customary charge may sometimes be less than the health care provider's actual charge.
 If this is the case, you will be responsible for the amount of the covered provider's actual charge that is in excess of the usual and customary charge.
 (This is in addition to your deductible and/or your copayment and/or your coinsurance, whichever applies.)
 For this reason, you may wish to discuss charges with your health care provider before you receive covered services.
-This does not apply to covered services furnished by hospital-based emergency medicine physicians or to covered services furnished by hospital-based anesthetists, pathologists, or radiologists.
+There is one exception.
+This provision does not apply to: emergency medical care you receive at an emergency room of a general hospital or by hospital-based emergency medicine physicians; covered services furnished by hospital-based anesthetists, pathologists, or radiologists; or covered services received outside the United States for which there is no established usual and customary charge.
 For these covered services, the full amount of the health care provider's actual charge is used to calculate your claim payment.